 Description and Guidelines

 Mentoring Programs have been among the most popular and successful of all LFP initiatives.
 Mentoring Programs provide funds to nurture faculty at all stages of their careers at Network institutions and strengthen the commitment of faculty to institutional mission.
 Well-constructed mentoring programs encourage faculty ranging from new hires to junior, mid-career, and veteran faculty to understand and share the ethos of the school, to grow to love the questions that the institution holds dear, and to consider the importance of fundamental matters concerning the relationship between higher learning and the Christian faith.
 Such programs also seek to renew and deepen the commitment of the whole institution and its leaders to those central intellectual and spiritual matters.
 Applications are due on September 15 of each year.

 To learn more about Mentoring Programs and to submit an application, please click here.

 Current Mentoring Programs

-At its Fall, 2017 meeting, the Lilly National Network Board awarded Mentoring Program grants to Belmont University in Nashville, TN, for "Mentoring to Strengthen Multicultural Christian Education" and to Saint Louis University for "Mentoring Faculty for a New, Interdisciplinary, Mission-Driven Core"
+At its Fall, 2017 meeting, the Lilly National Network Board awarded Mentoring Program grants to Belmont University in Nashville, TN, for "Mentoring to Strengthen Multicultural Christian Education," to Saint Louis University for "Mentoring Faculty for a New, Interdisciplinary, Mission-Driven Core," and to North Park University for "Vocation of the Christian Scholar."